leonjalfon1/mntcs/README.md

 sudo mount /etc/mntcs
 ```

-- Use the follwoing command to get the service name of the generated mount:
+- Use the following command to get the service name of the generated mount:
 ```
 systemctl list-units --type=mount | grep mntcs
 ```